dabinkim807/codebook/README.md

 ## Features
 * Choose code challenge category, difficulty, and frequency
 * Choose whether you want to receive reminder emails, and how often

+## About the Developer
+Dana is a former Accounts Receivable Claims Analyst who became interested in software engineering through looking into streamlining data for her previous job.
+She is interested in the backend and solving interesting problems that end users care about.

+Connect with me on [LinkedIn](https://www.linkedin.com/in/danadabinkim/)!